 Safety and trees

-Tree owners are legally required to ensure their tree(s) do not grow too close to power lines.
+Property owners are legally required to ensure their vegetation, such as trees, hedges, vines and plants, does not grow too close to power lines.

-The Electricity (Hazards from Trees) Regulations 2003 were introduced by the Government to keep trees at a safe distance from power lines for public safety, and to protect the electricity supply.
+The Electricity (Hazards from Trees) Regulations 2003 were introduced by the Government to protect public safety and ensure a reliable electricity supply.

-Trees close to power lines are dangerous for a number of reasons including:
+Trees near power lines are dangerous for a number of reasons:

-• Electrocution - touching trimming or climbing a tree that is in contact with power lines puts you at risk
+• Electrocution: Touching, trimming or climbing vegetation too close to power lines puts you at risk of severe electric shock.

 The regulations

 The regulations outline that tree owners are responsible for having their trees trimmed when they grow too close to the power lines.
-Electricity network providers are responsible for issuing notices to tree owners when their tree(s) are growing too close to lines.
+Electricity network providers, like Centralines, are responsible for issuing notices to tree owners when their tree(s) are growing too close to our network power lines.

 The Electricity (Hazards from Trees) Regulations 2003 apply to:

-• Electricity network lines.
-They do not cover service lines (Lines that run from the network in the street to a house or building).
+• Electricity network lines: they do not cover service lines (that run from the network in the street to a house or building).

-• ALL trees - whether on private or public land - which are growing into network lines, unless they are covered by a previous agreement.
+• All trees and vegetation (whether on private or public land): which are growing into network power lines, unless they are covered by a previous agreement.

-• Specifying safe distances (growth zones) from network lines within which trees must not encroach
+• Specifying safe distances (growth zones) from network lines which trees must not encroach.

 • Assigning liability if those rules are breached; providing an arbitration system to resolve disputes between electricity network lines owners and tree owners about the operation of these regulations.